jerry-ye-xu/jerry-ye-xu.github.io/about.md

 At Commonwealth Bank I work as a data scientist, building and deploying web applications and applying machine learning to solve data science problems.

-On the theoretical frton, I am currently studying math and computer science, whilst dabbing into Bayesian statistics through self-study.
+I am currently studying math and computer science at USyd whilst dabbing into Bayesian statistics through self-study.

 During an off-day you will definitely find me doing bag work or rolling on the mats. =)